dustinpfister/blog_posts/_posts/js-javascript-example-utils.md

 layout: post
 categories: js
 id: 923
-updated: 2021-08-29 14:03:46
+updated: 2021-08-29 14:13:37
-version: 1.47
+version: 1.48
 ---

 When I start a new project I often want to have a generic dumping ground for usual suspect type methods, in other words a kind of lodash like module only with methods that I am actually going to use in the project.
-Many methods that I might park in this kind of module might utility end up in some other module that has to do with something more specific such as working with angles, or creating and working with canvas elements, however when first starting out I just need a place to put them.
-So in todays post I will be going over a general utility module and the kind of methods that I might place in such a module that will serve as yet another one o my [javascript example](/2021/04/02/js-javascript-example/) type posts.
+Many methods that I might park in this kind of module might ultimately end up in some other module that has to do with something more specific such as [working with angles](/2021/04/16/js-javascript-angles-module/), or creating and working with canvas elements.
+However when first starting out I just need a place to put any and all methods that I might want to use it one or more additional modules, or libraries throughout an over all application.

+So in todays post I will be going over a general utility module and the kind of methods that I might place in such a module that will serve as yet another one of my [JavaScript example](/2021/04/02/js-javascript-example/) type posts.
+While in the process of writing about the various method I may link to additional posts on various game prototypes, and projects that are relevant to use usage of these methods.

 <!-- more -->